baranov-V-V/ParsingAlgo/README.md

 ```

 ## Creation of Automata
-It can be constucted from and input stream like std::sin or std::istringstream
+It can be constucted from an input stream like std::sin or std::istringstream
 ```C++
 Automata(basic_istream<char>& in);
 ```